maelysclerget/bio322_project/README.md

 Load, explore, and visualize the provided dataset to gain insights and identify patterns in the data.
 We will be able to analyse the shape of the dataset or the relevant informations.

-- Analyse of the categorical columns (different plots) :
+- Analyse of the categorical columns (different plots) : measure_type_display and prod_substance
+sample_name helped us understand and compare the wavelengths measurements even if it's the same sample only with a different

+- Analyse of wavelengths :
+(exécute dans le fichier data_vis)
+This plot is a plot of the wavelengths results in function of the wavelengths for 5 different wavelengths.
+This is helpfull to determine if we can easily detect outliers.
+Here we can see that for most of the different wavelengths, the results are in the area [-0.4, 0.6].
+All the wavelengths out of this area are outliers.

+- Analyse of the same samples, different substances or devices and their graphs :
+(exécute dans le fichier data_Vis2)
+These plots were necessary to check the importance of 2 categorical columns : substance_form_display and device_serial.
+With those plots, we could clearly see 2 or more curves for each sample that have been measured a few times in different substances of devices.
+In most of the cases, the curves are different for the different devices.
+We got to the conclusion that the substances and devices were important in the results of the wavelengths and then in the results of the purity.

 - **`preprocessing.ipynb`**:
 Clean and preprocess the data, including handling missing values, feature engineering, and encoding categorical variables.